Factoring for Small Companies

 a) Improve your invoicing and collections

-Many small companies have cash flow problems simply because they don’t handle invoicing and collections well.
-However, invoicing and collections are two essential functions in the business.
+Many small companies have cash flow problems simply because they don’t handle invoicing and collections correctly.
+However, invoicing and collections are two essential functions in the business and must be handled accordingly.
 Companies can address this problem by using the following strategy:

 • Check commercial credit on all clients